RaheemAmer/Self-study/Notes/JavaScript/Namaste JS/Chapter1.9.md

 - 5

 ### Questions
-1. What is setTTimeout function?
+1. What is setTimeout function?

 ### Answers